 The HACB will provide written translations of vital documents for each eligible LEP language group that constitutes 5 percent or 1,000 persons, whichever is less, of the population of persons eligible to be served or likely to be affected or encountered.
-Translation of other documents, if needed, can be provided orally; or trigger, the HACB does not translate vital written materials, but provides written notice in the primary language of the LEP language group of the right to receive competent oral interpretation of those written materials, free of cost.
+Translation of other documents, if needed, can be provided orally; or

+If there are fewer than 50 persons in a language group that reaches the 5 percent trigger, the HACB does not translate vital written materials, but provides written notice in the primary language of the LEP language group of the right to receive competent oral interpretation of those written materials, free of cost.